Fintech payments innovation in China and Australia - Divergence or convergence?

 May 27 2019

-Dr Deer will present his findings, then join a panel discussion with an industry expert, moderated by ACRI Deputy Director Professor James Laurenceson.
-This will be followed by a Q&A session with the audience.
+Dr Deer presented his findings, then joined a panel discussion with industry experts, moderated by ACRI Acting Director Professor James Laurenceson.
+This was followed by a Q&A session with the audience.

 Time: 6.00pm - 7.30pm